moews/smurves/README.md

 Smurves is a tool for random smooth curve generation with a left-hand convergence point that allows for several constraints to be put on the generation process.
 If offers a more constrainable alternative to using, for example, Gaussian processes for that purpose.
 The approach is based on Newtonian [projectile motion](https://en.wikipedia.org/wiki/Projectile_motion) and takes its inspiration from Brandon Sanderson's book series [The Stormlight Archive](https://brandonsanderson.com/books/the-stormlight-archive/) and the books' magic system called "surgebinding".
 Specifically, the part that Sanderson calls a "basic lashing" deals with the change of direction and magnitude of gravity for an object.

 With that idea in mind, Smurves generates smooth curves by randomly sampling the gravitational force, as well as both points and number of changes in gravity direction, for one projectile per curve path and with velocity and angle being retained through gravitational direction switches.
-In addition to the number of curves and interval constraints for both x-axis and y-axis beyond which the curves shouldn't stray, the tool requires the number of equally spaced measurement points, the maximum number of gradient changes in the curves, and a left-hand convergence point with the same x-axis value as the left side of the x_interval parameter.
-These parameters, as well as three optional ones, are described in the table further below.

 ### Installation